-Norrvatten is a municipal council owned by 14 different urban municipalities in the northeast sector of Stockholm.
+Norrvatten is a local federation owned by 14 different urban municipalities in the northern part of the Stockholm region.
 They are the following: Danderyd, Järfälla, Knivsta, Norrtälje, Sigtuna, Sollentuna, Solna, Sundbyberg, Täby, Upplands-Bro, Upplands Väsby, Vallentuna, Vaxholm and Österåker.

-During 2010 Norrvatten delivered approximately 43 million cubic metres of water.
-The largest customers are the private households in the municipalities, about 500 000 users.
+Norrvatten dproduces approximately 50 million cubic metres of water per year.
+The largest customers are the private households in the municipalities, about 700 000 users.
 Water is also delivered to companies, industries and hospitals.

 Norrvatten's water is of the highest quality.
 The untreated water (the water pumped in) comes from lake Mälaren and Görvälnfjärden.
-The water is stored and worked up in the Görväln plant, which technically is one ot the most advanced water plants in Sweden.
+The water is stored and worked up in the Görväln plant.

 The quality of the untreated water can vary considerably between the different seasons of the year, but from a hygienic standpoint the water from lake Mälaren is of superior quality.
 Technically the water is medium hard, bordering on soft (6 dH).
 When using the water for laundry and washing up purposes you should dose the suitable detergent according to the soft water cycle thus ensuring a lower consumption of it as well as giving a better laundry and dishwashing result.
 Overdosing the detergent will in turn produce a less good result.